 The APA writing style has evolved through time and several changes have been adapted in response to the electronic information age.
-What follows are some useful pointers for those of you who're tasked to write a paper using the APA format.
+What follows are some useful pointers for those of you who have been asked to write a paper using the APA format.

 In general, your paper should follow these formatting guidelines:

-- Margin.
-Although formerly, the required measurement for margins is 1 ½ inch, now, it is required that margins on all sides (top, bottom, left, right) should each just measure one (1) inch.
+Formerly, the required measurement for margins was 1 ½ inch.
+Now, margins on all sides (top, bottom, left and right) should each measure just 1 inch.

-- Font Size and Type.
-Font for text all through out the paper should be 12-pt., Times New Roman.
+Font Size and Type.
+Font for text throughout the paper should be 12-pt., Times New Roman.

 Order of Pages and Pagination.
 The order of pages should follow this format:

 Title Page > Abstract > Body > References > Appendices > Footnotes > Tables > Figures

 The page number should appear one inch from the right corner of the paper on the first line of each page.
 The title page will serve as the Page 1 of your paper.

 The Title Page should contain the title of your paper, your name as its author (including co-authors), your institutional affiliation/s and author note if applicable.
 In case there's no institutional affiliation, just indicate your city and state or your city and country instead.

 As mentioned earlier, your title page will serve as your Page 1.
 It should be typed centered on the page.
 If it requires more than one line, please be reminded to double-space between all lines.
 Your name appears double-spaced as well, below the paper title.